-- 1 jalapeño diced
+- 1 jalapeno diced

-- 1 cup octopus, sliced and blanched
+- 1 cup octopus sliced and blanched

-- 1 avocado, diced
+- 1 avocado diced

-- 1 tablespoon freshly chopped cilantro
+- 1 tbsp cilantro chopped

-- In a bowl mix orange, lime, clam juice, turmeric, ginger and salt.
+- In a bowl mix orange, lime, clam juice, turmeric, ginger, and salt.

 - Before serving add cilantro and avocado and serve in small bowls.
 (If you don’t like it too spicy add jalapenos before serving.)